Editors: What is Curriculum Management?

 If you created a private version that you wish to make public in order to publish it so it can be viewed and assigned by teachers, you can do so by selecting the version from the Version dropdown menu under “My Versions”.
 Once you are viewing the private version, click the 3-dots in the upper right corner and select “Personalize”.

-This creates a duplicate where you will add a label for the version, make sure to select “Public” and then “Confirm”.
+This creates a duplicate where you will add a label for the version, make sure to select “School” or "District" and then “Confirm”.
 Now a public version draft has been created and can be further edited or published for teachers to view and assign.

 Collaborating Between Editors

 Editors can collaborate on the same version draft.
-To do this, one Editor (Editor A) will need to create the version draft by clicking “Personalize”, adding a label, and selecting “public”.
-Once the draft is created, it can be found by all Editors in the Version dropdown menu under “Editor Drafts”.
+To do this, one Editor (Editor A) will need to create the version draft by clicking “Personalize”, adding a label, and selecting “School” or "District".
+Once the draft is created, it can be found by other School or District Editors in the Version dropdown menu under “Editor Drafts”.

 If Editor B wants to access and edit the draft that Editor A created, they can do so by using the Version dropdown menu and clicking on the draft under “Editor Drafts”.
 Once they are viewing the draft, they can click “Edit Draft” to start making changes.

 After Editor B makes their changes, they are able to publish the version by clicking “Publish”.
 If they just wish to save their draft but not publish yet, they can click “Done”.
-Any Editor can publish a public version draft, whether they are the creator or another Editor at the school.
+Any School or District Editor can publish a public version draft, whether they are the creator or another Editor at the school or district.

 It is important to note that if Editor A has the version draft open while Editor B is editing, then Editor A will not be able to see the changes that Editor B is making in real-time.
 However, Editor A can refresh the page or navigate away then come back to see the updated changes that Editor B is making, even before Editor B clicks “Done”.